-Employers who have eligible workers in an automatic enrolment pension scheme should be aware that
+Employers who have eligible workers in an automatic enrolment pension scheme should be aware that minimum pension contributions increase in April 2019.

 The minimum contributions payable, and the relevant dates are shown in the table below: